Greg Roach's Berkshires Blog

 Funny

 Kinda' what a Michigan fan goes through in Columbus.
-But unlike my college days I'm on the side of the more vocal and obnoxious bunch.
+But unlike my college days I'm on the side of the

 To test a theory that local sports fans are getting complacent in victory, entitled with all their success, a Globe reporter put on the full colors of next Sunday's Super Bowl opponent and wandered from the crooked streets of downtown to Copley Square and Commonwealth Avenue, from the bowels of the Green Line train stations to the silent stacks at the Boston Public Library.